 Designers and copywriters build product pages based on concepts and generalizations, but how real visitors interact with that product page is a different matter that must be measured and tested.
-Such tests analyze the visitor attention, some well known tests are:
+Such tests analyze visitor attention, some well-known tests are:

 Although each test is done differently, the bottom line is the same: see how visitors ACTUALLY interact with the product page, find any design/copywriting faulty preconceptions, and build a better product page based on the attention analysis.